What if I don’t want to sell one of my pieces?

 What kind of artwork are you looking for?

 - We welcome artwork of all kinds.
-We do not place any limits on size, medium or subject of artwork; rather, we allow all kinds to be submitted for review by our Art Advisory Committee.
-At that time, the Committee determines which pieces are appropriate for display in and around the airport.
+We do not place any limits on size, medium or subject of artwork; rather, we allow all kinds to be submitted for review.
+During the review process it will be determined which pieces are appropriate for display in and around the airport.

 I’ve never shown my artwork in a gallery before.
 Am I eligible to apply?